totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/retro.md

 The way I tried to resolve this was by asking them to work on some autonomous modes.
 So I had brought a 6 foot stick and made a quick and dirty challenge course to challenge them to program their robot to score the goal.
+This challenge seemed well scoped for their ability and understanding and should've encouraged them to try to measure out how far they should move at each distance.
+Instead they approached it the naive way of restarting the process from scratch each time.
+If the whole class were participating then I would've hinted at the solution but the extra time helped so that I could work with the other students.
+The extension to this challenge was to lift a smaller ball and score a "bucket" then to score that "bucket" from further away.

 ![auto soccer practice](./assets/vex-oly-24-arena.png)